Top local movers for Reno to Kansas City moves

 Things to do in Kansas City

-- Arts and culture: Cultural attractions in Kansas City include museums and art centers like the Nelson-Atkins Museum of Art, Negro Leagues Baseball Museum, National World War I Museum and Memorial, Kemper Museum of Contemporary Art, and Union Station.
+- Arts and culture: Cultural attractions in Kansas City include museums and art centers like the Nelson-Atkins Museum of Art, Negro Leagues Baseball Museum, National World War I Museum and Memorial, and Kemper Museum of Contemporary Art.

-- Outdoor recreation: The city's The Ewing and Muriel Kauffman Memorial Garden, Loose Park, Thomas Hart Benton Home and Studio State Historic Site, and Line Creek Trail — and more, offering great opportunities to hike, bike, or relax in nature.
+- Outdoor recreation: Outdoor lovers will appreciate The Ewing and Muriel Kauffman Memorial Garden, Loose Park, Thomas Hart Benton Home and Studio State Historic Site, and Line Creek Trail, along with many other spots perfect for walking, cycling, and fresh air adventures.

 FAQ